These Soft and Chewy Oatmeal Raisin Cookies are super soft, thick, and loaded with oats and raisins. These cookies are easy to make and so delicious!

 Instructions

 - In a large bowl, whisk together the flour, cinnamon, baking soda, and salt.
-Set aside.
+Stir in the old-fashioned rolled oats and set aside.

-- Cover the cookie dough tightly with plastic wrap and refrigerate for 30 minutes.
+- Cover the cookie dough tightly with plastic wrap and refrigerate for at least 30 minutes.

-- Meanwhile, preheat the oven to 350°F. Line two large baking sheets with parchment paper or silicone baking mats and set aside.
+- Preheat the oven to 350°F (180°C).
+Line two large baking sheets with parchment paper or silicone baking mats and set aside.

 - Once the dough is chilled, remove it from the refrigerator.
-Using a 1.5-2 tablespoon cookie scoop, scoop the cookie dough and drop onto the prepared baking sheets.
-Roll the cookie dough into balls and very gently press down with your hand to flatten each ball of cookie dough slightly (make sure not to flatten them completely, just slightly).
+Using a 1.5 tablespoon cookie scoop, scoop the cookie dough and drop onto the prepared baking sheets.
+Roll the cookie dough into balls and very gently press down with your hand to flatten each ball of cookie dough slightly.
 Make sure to leave a little room between each ball of cookie dough as they will spread a little while they bake.

-- Bake in separate batches at 350°F for 10-12 minutes or until the edges of the cookies are lightly golden brown and the top is set.
-Remove from the oven and cool on the baking sheet for 5 minutes, then transfer the cookies to a wire rack to finish cooling.
+- Bake for 10 to 12 minutes or until the edges of the cookies are lightly golden brown and the tops are set.
+Remove from the oven and cool on the baking sheets for 5 minutes, then transfer the cookies to a wire rack cool completely.

 Notes